zuozhenggh/learning-library/data-management-library/nosql/create-tables-nosql-database/run-sample-application/run-sample-application.md

 2. Click **HelloWorldTable** to open the details page.

+  *If you do not see HelloWorldTable select your root compartment on the left dropdown.*

   ![](images/open-helloworldtable.png " ")

 3. Click **Table Rows** under Resources.

   ![](images/helloworldtable.png " ")

-4. Click Run Query to execute the select statement and display the record inserted into the table:
+4. Click Run Query to execute the select statement and display the record inserted into the table.

   ![](images/run-query.png " ")